xhiti/xhiti/README.md

 My goal is to be on the cutting-edge of industry advancements.

 - 😄 Knowledge and experienced with programming languages like Java - including frameworks Spring & Hibernate, & Python including Django framework & Django Rest framework, ORM and also good knowledges in PHP.
-Familiar with DBMS including MySQL, SQL Server and Oracle.
+Familiar with DBMS including PostgreSQL, MySQL, SQL Server and Oracle.

 - 🔥 Good knowledges in Big Data, Data Science & Machine Learning.